Thomas Thwing: "Barnbow plot"

 At the time of the Titus Oates scare, or "Popish Plot", two servants, Bolron and Mowbray, who had been discharged from Sir Thomas Gascoigne's service for dishonesty, sought vengeance and reward by revealing a supposed plot by Gascoigne and others to murder King Charles II.
 At first, the informers made no mention of Thwing.
 Nevertheless, Gascoigne, his daughter Lady Tempest, Thwing, and others were arrested on the night of 7 July 1679, and removed to London for trial at Newgate.

-Gascoigne sensibly demanded to be tried by a Yorkshire jury, whom the judges admitted were better equipped to decide on the credibility of witnesses, most of whom they knew personally, than were the judges themselves.
+Gascoigne demanded to be tried by a Yorkshire jury, whom the judges admitted were better equipped to decide on the credibility of witnesses, most of whom they knew personally, than were the judges themselves.
 The trial was postponed to the summer assizes.
 Thwing was brought to the bar on 29 July, and Gascoigne's former servant, Robert Bolron, testified against him.
 All of the accused were acquitted except Thwing, who was brought back to York, where he was arraigned at York on 17 March 1680, along with, among others, a kinsman, Sir Miles Stapleton.
-The prosecution played upon a list of Catholics which had been found on the night of the arrest.
-In reality, they were not conspirators but supporters of the new convent at Dolebank which Gascoigne's daughter Lady Tempest had recently founded.
-At her father's trial, the Court had heard much evidence about the convent, but the judges apparently did not regard her actions as treasonable, since at her own trial she was acquitted.
-Sir Miles Stapleton was also acquitted, as was another alleged conspirator, Mary Pressicks: the judges, showing far more impartiality than in earlier Popish Plot trials, ruled that her statement that "we shall never be at peace till we are all of the Roman Catholic faith" was not treasonable, but a simple expression of opinion.

-Despite the acquittal of Stapleton and Mrs. Pressicks, Thwing was promptly found guilty on the very same evidence upon which his relatives had been acquitted.
-Upon hearing the sentence, he humbly bowed his head, saying in Latin, "Innocens ego sum" (I am innocent).
+The prosecution presented a list of Catholics which had been found on the night of the arrest, accusing them of conspiracy.
+The defense argued that the Catholics in question were simply supporters of the new convent at Dolebank which Lady Tempest had recently founded.
+The judges acquitted Lady Tempest, Miles Stapleton, and Mary Presswicks, ruling that Presswick's statement that "we shall never be at peace till we are all of the Roman Catholic faith" was not treasonable, but a simple expression of opinion.
+Thwing, however, was found guilty; upon hearing the sentence, he bowed his head and said in Latin "Innocens ego sum" ("I am innocent").

 The King at first reprieved him, but owing to a remonstrance of the Commons the death warrant was issued on the day after the meeting of Parliament.
 Thwing was hung, drawn, and quartered at the Tyburn in York on October 23, 1680.
 His friends interred his quartered body.
-According to Francis Drake (1736) he was buried in the churchyard of St Mary Castlegate, York (nearest to York Castle) in a coffin with this inscription on a brass plate: R D Thomas Thweng of Heworth collegii Anglo-Duaceni sacerdos, post 15 annos in Anglicana missione transactos Eboraci condemnatus, martyrio affectus est Oct die 23 anno Dom.
+According to the antiquary Francis Drake (1736) he was buried in the churchyard of St Mary Castlegate, York (nearest to York Castle) in a coffin with this inscription on a brass plate: R D Thomas Thweng of Heworth collegii Anglo-Duaceni sacerdos, post 15 annos in Anglicana missione transactos Eboraci condemnatus, martyrio affectus est Oct die 23 anno Dom.
 1680.
 Duobus falsis testibus ob crimen conspirationis tunc temporis catholicis maliciose (?) impositum.

 John Philipps Kenyon observed that Thwing was executed for conspiracy, despite the logical difficulty of a conspiracy without any other conspirators.